 On the supporting activity of GTAP, the ESRI has been providing input output data.
 Last provision was for GTAP version 6 in March 2005.
-Since Japan's SNA statistics are made by the ESRI, further expansion of data related contribution would be expected in this field.
+Since Japan's SNA statistics are made by the ESRI, further expansion of data related contribution will be expected in this field.

 A number of research projects have been mentioned in the internal meeting and are possible during the coming year.
 In addition to the continuous use in FTA negotiations, these possibilities include assessments of long-term impact of population dynamics in the globalization era, and evaluation of structural reform policies.
+Research results will be complied as a discussion paper.

-2. Governmental FTA related presentations and compiled documents
+2. Presentations and documents